 The ICT customer services manager will lead a team who assist other staff when they are having difficulties in using their PC and/or information system.
 The team will range from call centre staff, who takes the call and attempt to resolve the issue immediately, through to staff who can only resolve the issue on a face to face basis.

 The ICT customer services manager also ensures that there is a clearly defined process for the handling of customer complaints.
 These complaints should be used to assist in improving the service that ICT users receive.
 The ICT customer services manager will also ensure that the staff they are managing have the appropriate level of technical skill, product skill and understanding of how the organisation works.

-An ICT customer services manager exhibits capabilities in line with the Skills Framework for the Information Age (SFIA) and the Queensland Public Service Workforce Capability Success Profile.
+An ICT customer services manager exhibits a combination of from the Skills Framework for the Information Age (SFIA) and the Queensland Public Service Leadership competencies for Queensland Framework.